hungnguyen0508/hungnguyen0508/README.md

 # Welcome to My GitHub

 👋 Hello!
-I'm Hung Nguyen, a second-year student at LAB University of Applied Sciences, majoring in International Business with a focus on Data Analysis.
+I'm Hung Nguyen, a second-year student at LAB University of Applied Sciences, majoring in International Business with a focus on Data Analysis and Data Engineering.
 Thanks for visiting my GitHub!

 ## About Me
 📊 Passionate about data, I specialize in Python and SQL programming.
 I am particularly interested in Data Engineering, Database Administration, and leveraging Power BI to transform data into actionable insights.